 Corporate entry: Solomon Islands Broadcasting Corporation

 During the Second World War American Military Radio operated a 'Mosquito Network' (q.v.), but Martin Hadlow's research suggests that public broadcasting in the Solomon Islands really begun in 1923 when the Methodist Mission in the Western Solomons broadcast a concert.
-The first attempt at regular local broadcasting after the war began on 18 October 1947; Station VQJ2 transmitted each Sunday at 10:00 a.m. for half an hour from a leaf hut on the beach in Honiara.
-It used a rebuilt American war surplus transmitter operated by Wireless Officer R. F. Calvert and operated on the inter-island Teleradio (shortwave) network which had been used during the war.
-This transmitted with a power of 400 watts and was known as 'The Shoestring Network' (Calvert invented the term), and began a short weekly radio service primarily for planters, missionaries, and colonial officials, keeping them in touch with world news, copra prices and shipping schedules.
+The first attempt at regular local broadcasting after the war began in 1947; Station VQJ2 transmitted each Sunday at 10:00 a.m. for half an hour from a leaf hut on the beach in Honiara.
+It used a rebuilt American war surplus transmitter operated by Wireless Officer R. F. Calvert.
+This was known as 'The Shoestring Network', and began a short weekly radio service primarily for planters, missionaries, and colonial officials, keeping them in touch with world news, copra prices and shipping schedules.
 In 1948, a grant of British aid money enabled the purchase of broadcasting equipment, but installation was delayed until 1949 when a new communications building was erected on Vavaea Ridge, Honiara.
 From 1949, Calvert was assisted by William (Bill) Bennett (q.v.), the Honiara postmaster, who became the head of the broadcasting section in 1970 and retired in 1975 after thirty years of broadcasting.
 In 1950, two hundred 'saucepan' wireless receivers were ordered to extend the listening audience to Solomon Islanders in nearby villages, and these arrived the next year.
 (NS 31 Jan.
 1969; AR 1949-1950; SND 4 Apr.
 1975) In 1969, another six hundred radios were donated by the Foundation for the People of the South Pacific.
 (NS 15 Feb.
 1969)

 In 1951, a 400-watt war-surplus transmitter was obtained and converted.
-British Solomon Islands Broadcasting Services (SIBS, now Solomon Islands Broadcasting Corporation) began operations on 23 September 1952 with a medium wave transmission on 400-watt Station VQO, each night between 6:00 and 7:00 p.m. on a frequency of 1030 kilocycles (kHz).
+British Solomon Islands Broadcasting Services (BSIBS, now Solomon Islands Broadcasting Corporation) began operations on 23 September 1952 with a medium wave transmission on 400-watt Station VQO, each night between 6:00 and 7:00 p.m. on a frequency of 1030 kilocycles (kHz).
 On Wednesday evenings there was a ninety-minute programme for Solomon Islanders.
 (AR 1953-1954, 43) Reception varied but was usually good for about 160 kilometres.
 The first broadcast lasted for two hours and included a message from the High Commissioner, a history of the station, musical numbers by a Honiara string band led by Fred Kona, and music from the stage show South Pacific.
-The first staff, all volunteers, were Ron Calvert, Bill Bennett, Kay Poole, and, as Programme Director, Colin Allan, at that time the Assistant Secretary to government.
 The first BBC transcriptions were received in 1954 and in the same year local music that G. F. Milner of the London School of Oriental and African Studies had recorded in 1950 began to be broadcast.
 In October 1955, an experimental shortwave service was added-Station VQ02-which broadcast on Sunday mornings.
 BSIBS also purchased a tape recorder to record more indigenous music.
 Solomon Dakei, Fred Osifelo and Silas Sitai (all q.v.) were members of the board, which first met on 12 November 1958.
 On 5 January 1959 new studios were opened with medium and shortwave transmitters, replacing the old studios on Vavaya Ridge.

 A permanent Broadcasting Advisory Committee was established in 1959 to advise on policy.
 It was reconstituted in 1970 and advised the Governing Council (q.v.).
 The Solomon Islands Broadcasting Commission became an associate member of the Asian Broadcasting Union, which had members throughout Asia and the Pacific, and the Commission arranged programme exchanges, staff training and technical liaison.
 The BSIBS was also a member of the Commonwealth Broadcasting Conference.
 The Solomon Islands Broadcasting Corporation (SIBC) was officially opened on 5 January 1959 and until the end of 1964 operated under the Colonial Development and Welfare scheme, after which the Protectorate Government met recurrent expenditure.
 (AR 1963-1964, 73)